laurentgauthier/p-lane-lines/README.md

 3. Apply the canny edge algorithm.
 4. Apply a "region of interest" mask to eliminate undesired details.
 5. Use the hough algorithm to detect visible lines in the image.
-6. Search the lane lines using the lines detected in stage 5 (RANSAC style).
+6. Search the lane lines using the lines detected in stage 5 (poorly implemented RANSAC).
 7. Merge the original image with a drawing of the lane lines that have been found.

 ### Search of the Lane Lines